MattyGlen123/endangeredSpecies.github.io/README.md

 A Project that started out as a flex box tutorial, I then redesigned and expanded the content.

 ## Motivation
-I started this project to improve my flexbox skills, once the course had finished I kept working on the new features.
+I started this project to improve my Flexbox skills, once the course had finished I kept working on the new features.
 Adding hover animation to the navigations and titles to expand my knowledge.
-Also changing the main content to include images that were filtered to fit the color scheme.
+Also changing the main content to include images that were filtered to fit the colour scheme.

 ## For developers
 Install project dependencies: